nginxinc/nginx-amplify-doc/amplify-guide.md

   # SCRIPT_NAME=/status SCRIPT_FILENAME=/status QUERY_STRING= REQUEST_METHOD=GET cgi-fcgi -bind -connect /var/run/php5-fpm.sock
   ```

-  and that the above command (or alike) returns the proper list of the PHP-FPM metrics.
+  and that the above command (or alike) returns the proper set of PHP-FPM metrics.

   **Note.** the *cgi-fcgi* tool has to be installed separately (e.g. from the *fcgi* package).
 This tool is not required for the agent to collect and report PHP-FPM metrics.
 It can be used to diagnose possible issues though.

-  6. [Update](https://github.com/nginxinc/nginx-amplify-doc/blob/backlog/amplify-guide.md#updating-the-agent) the agent to the most recent version.
+  6. [Update](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#updating-the-agent) the agent to the most recent version.

   7. Check that the following options are set in **/etc/amplify-agent/agent.conf**